grafana/grafana/docs/sources/setup-grafana/configure-grafana/configure-custom-branding/index.md

 Custom branding enables you to replace the Grafana Labs brand and logo with your corporate brand and logo.

 {{% admonition type="note" %}}
 Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud).
-For Cloud Advanced and Enterprise customers, please provide your desired custom elements and corresponding logos to our Support team.
-We will help you in hosting your images and updating your Custom Branding.
+For Cloud Advanced and Enterprise customers, please provide custom elements and logos to our Support team.
+We will help you host your images and update your custom branding.
 {{% /admonition %}}

 The `grafana.ini` file includes Grafana Enterprise custom branding.
 As with all configuration options, you can use environment variables to set custom branding.